Rathees-Koneswarann/chicken-incubator/readme.md

 ## Setting the hysteresis parameter P1:

 <p align="justify">
 * This sets how much change in temperature must occur before the relay will change state.
-For example if set to the default 2oC and the trigger temperature has been set to 25oC, it will not deenergise until the temperature falls back below below 23oC.
-Setting this hysteresis helps stop the thermostat from continually triggering when the temperature drifts around the trip temperature.
+For example if set to the default 2oC and the trigger temperature has been set to 25<sup> o </sup>C, it will not deenergise until the temperature falls back below below 23<sup> o </sup>C. Setting this hysteresis helps stop the thermostat from continually triggering when the temperature drifts around the trip temperature.
  </p>